tonywu6/mdbookkit/docs/src/rustdoc-links/writing-links.md

 - The <a href="std::threads"><code>threads</code></a> module contains Rust’s threading abstractions.

+Therefore, it's advisable to consistently use reference or shorthand links to link to Rust items, to distinguish them from regular web links.
+Although in both cases, the preprocessor should still produce a diagnostic warning about the broken link.

 ### Escaping generic parameters

 When combining the [shortcut link](#shortcut-links) syntax with the generic parameters